stewamag/Heart_Disease/README.md

-# Super_Bowl_Ads
+# Heart_Disease
-An analysis of Super Bowl Ads and their correlation with stock prices for publicly traded companies.
+Heart attack analysis with an overview of state heart disease mortality rates.